hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 - LOCAL
 - DISTRIBUTED

-Please refer to the Hibernate [RegionFactory Options section](#regionfactory-options) for more information.
+Please refer to Hibernate [Configuring RegionFactory](#configuring-regionfactory) for more information.

 ### Best Practices